nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 - format of date is `dd/MM/yyyy`.
 - Date needs to be an existing date, and cannot be dates in the future.
 - By default, amount is set to SGD.
-- User can specify the currency.
+- User can specify the currency by using the `update exchange rate` command before using the desired currency.
 Refer to the supported currencies for valid currency.
 - Currency specified must have been updated.
 Refer to list exchange rates for more details.

 Example of usage: